Lissy93/dashy/README.md

     ':git': github
 ```

-Hit `Esc` at anytime to close any open apps, clear the search field, or hide any modals.
+Hit `Esc` at any time to close any open apps, clear the search field, or hide any modals.

 **[⬆️ Back to Top](#dashy)**